abrunner94/react-ts-bootstrap-starter/README.md

 # react-ts-bootstrap-starter

-Get up and running with React, TypeScript, SaSS and Bootstrap without the hassle.
+Get up and running with React, React Router, TypeScript, SaSS and Bootstrap without the hassle.

 ## Instructions